Endpoint Security, CrowdStrike, Installation via Munki & MECM

 To assist with this, a Configuration Item (CI) called ‘Audit MECM SCEP Policy’ has been created under ‘\Assets and Compliance\Overview\Compliance Settings\Configuration Items’.
 When deployed via a Configuration Baseline (CB), this CI will flag any endpoints that currently have a MECM Endpoint Protection policy enabled as non-compliant.
 Collections based on CB compliance can be created by right-clicking the deployment of a CB, selecting ‘Create New Collection’, then selecting the desired compliance status.
 One approach for the above CI would be to create a collection of endpoints that are compliant and deploy CrowdStrike to it, ensuring that there is no conflict among the recipients.

 macOS CrowdStrike deployments include a) the CrowdStrike base installer and b) a unit-specific license package.
 EPS provides the base installer at the UIUC repository level, but due to the fact that each unit has a unique customer ID checksum ("CCID" or "CID") for their specific CrowdStrike instance, a separate unit-specific license package must be created by EPS for each unit.
 This can be handled during initial provisioning into CrowdStrike.
 The unit license should be made an update for the base installer.

 Steps to deploy CrowdStrike via Munki:

 - Add crowdstrike_falcon to the Managed Installs (or Optional Installs) section of your unit's Munki manifest(s), and run Managed Software Center.
 The installation will require a restart.

-- On macOS 10.13.4 and above: after the restart, log in and follow the prompts to approve and load the CrowdStrike kernel extension.
+- On macOS 10.13.4 through 10.15, after the restart, log in and follow the prompts to approve and load the CrowdStrike kernel extension .
 This step won't be necessary if the Mac is enrolled in Workspace ONE and has already received the kext.crowdstrike profile.

 - Run Managed Software Center a second time to install the unit license; no restart is required this time.